Louis Joseph, Dauphin of France: Biography

 Louis Joseph Xavier François de France was born at the Palace of Versailles on 22 October 1781.
 He was baptized on the day of his birth, in the chapel of the Palace of Versailles by Louis René Édouard de Rohan, Grand Chaplain of France, in the presence of Honoré Nicolas Brocquevielle, priest of Notre Dame de Versailles: his godfather was Emperor Joseph II of Austria, represented by Louis Stanislas Xavier, Comte de Provence and his godmother was Marie Clotilde of France, princess of Piedmont, represented by Élisabeth, younger sister of King Louis XVI.
 The newborn was the long-awaited Dauphin, his father's heir to the throne of France, as Salic Law, which excluded women from acceding to the throne, applied to his elder sister, Marie Thérèse Charlotte, Madame Royale.
 The birth of Louis Joseph put an end to the hopes of his uncle, the comte de Provence, of succeeding his brother Louis XVI.

-Louis Joseph with his mother, Marie Antoinette, and his sister Marie-Thérèse Charlotte, in the Petit Trianon's gardens,by Adolf Ulrik Wertmüller, (1785).

 His private household was created upon his birth.
 He was under the care of Victoire de Rohan, the Governess of the Children of France, until she was replaced in 1782 by Yolande de Polastron, duchesse de Polignac, one of his mother's favourites.
 His sous-gouverneur was the Maréchal de camp Antoine Charles Augustin d'Allonville.
 His wet nurse was Geneviève Poitrine, who was later accused of transmitting tuberculosis to the young Dauphin.

 Louis Joseph was very close to his sister and to his parents, who watched attentively over his education.
 He was always praised for being a very bright child for his age; however, it soon became apparent that he was of fragile health.